malierel/30-Days-Of-JavaScript/16_Day_JSON/16_day_json.md

 ### Using a Filter Array with JSON.stringify

 Now, lets use the replacer as a filter.
 The user object has long list of keys but we are interested only in few of them.
-We put the keys we want to keep in array as show in the example and use it the place of the replacer.
+We put the keys we want to keep in array as shown in the example and use it the place of the replacer.

 ```js
 const user = {